Felippe Cardoso: Santos

 On 4 September 2018, Felippe Cardoso joined Série A side Santos on loan until the end of the year.
 He made his debut for the club fourteen days later, replacing Derlis González in a 0–0 home draw against São Paulo.

 On 8 October 2018, despite playing only one match since his arrival, Felippe Cardoso signed a permanent five-year contract with Peixe, after the club activated his buyout clause of R$ 3 million.
 He scored his first goal in the main category of Brazilian football on 24 November 2018, netting his team's second in a 3–2 home win against Atlético Mineiro.

 On 5 July 2019, after losing space with new manager Jorge Sampaoli, Felippe Cardoso was loaned to fellow top tier side Ceará.
 The following 8 January, he moved to Fluminense on loan for the 2020 campaign.

 On 1 April 2021, Felippe Cardoso moved abroad and agreed to a loan deal with Vegalta Sendai until the end of the year.
 On 29 December, his loan was extended for another season.

 On 6 January 2023, Felippe Cardoso reached an agreement with Santos to terminate his contract, due to expire in September.

 Akhmat Grozny

 On 25 July 2024, Felipe Cardoso signed a four-year contract with Akhmat Grozny in Russian Premier League.
-On 30 January 2025, Cardoso was loaned to Henan until the end of 2025.
+On 30 January 2025, Cardoso was loaned to Henan FC until the end of 2025.
+On 12 January 2026, Henan FC announced his departure after the 2025 season.

+Al-Najma

+On 3 February 2026, Cardoso joined Saudi Pro League club Al-Najma.

+Zhejiang FC

+On 12 July 2026, Cardoso returned to China and joined Chinese Super League club Zhejiang FC.